 | Single | $218 | 50 cents per dollar |

-The good news is that employment income is treated more favourably than most other income sources, because of the Work Bonus.
+That sounds steep until you realise employment income is treated more generously than other income through the Work Bonus.

-The Work Bonus: How Employment Income Is Treated
+The Work Bonus: Why Employment Income Is Different

-Current as at May 2026.
-Confirm current Work Bonus figures at Services Australia.
+Current as at June 2026.
+Confirm figures at Services Australia.

 Current Age Pension Rates (March 2026)